Is HubSpot only for smaller startups? We get this question a lot.

 Personalization for consumers is critical to operating a completely functional and thriving inbound marketing strategy.
 Personalization helps maintain a strong relationship between customers and businesses.
 However, some businesses are unaware that HubSpot offers excellent tools in this department.

-HubSpot uses 100% responsive design within its Content Optimization System.
+HubSpot uses 100% responsive design within its CMS.
 With all of the premade templates, all content is optimized automatically for users on any device.
 With some CSS modifications, more intricate custom designs can be made responsive as well.

 The Bottom Line

 In short, HubSpot is not limited to small or midsized companies and businesses.
 Large enterprises and businesses can leverage the platform for centralized, powerful marketing automation.
-However, as Lean Labs mentioned in the same article: “HubSpot isn’t for everyone.
+However, as Lean Labs detailed: “HubSpot isn’t for everyone.
 Even though we’re huge fans of HubSpot software, we recognize that different companies have different needs, and there are barriers to HubSpot adoption to some companies.”
 This is true.
 We do, however, feel that given how robust HubSpot’s API is – a company size is just a number.
 HubSpot runs on HubSpot.
 We’ll leave it at that.